Triplethreat36/crypt-/README.md

 # crypt-
-post after cathedral into the dark truth behind the cathedral
+post after cathedral into the dark truth behind the cathedral.
+The crypt was easy to get in because it ment to keep the things inside.

 1 [credits](https://github.com/Triplethreat36/crypt-/blob/main/Credits.md)